erkal/elm-3d-playground-exploration/README.md

 # elm-3d-playground-exploration

-A copy of [evancz/elm-playground](https://package.elm-lang.org/packages/evancz/elm-playground/latest/) with svg rendering replaced by the rendering with [ianmackenzie/elm-3d-scene](https://package.elm-lang.org/packages/ianmackenzie/elm-3d-scene/latest/).
+A copy of [evancz/elm-playground](https://package.elm-lang.org/packages/evancz/elm-playground/latest/) where elm/svg is replaced by [ianmackenzie/elm-3d-scene](https://package.elm-lang.org/packages/ianmackenzie/elm-3d-scene/latest/).

 You have to have yarn installed.
 In your terminal, navigate to the directory of the repository.